KidkArolis/leap/README.md

 * rename destroy to remove to be compatible with Backbone, but alias remove as destroy for backwards compatibility. `LeapView.destroy` is now **deprecated**
 * remove no longer used modules: `assert`, `object` and `history_location`
 * bundle in the event_binder module instead of pulling it in as a dependency for less setup
+* remove the `route` module, it's been moved to it's own project at [backbone-route](https://github.com/QubitProducts/backbone-route).
+Leap is now only concerned with being a backbone view.

 ### 0.6.0